 During the day, we make observations of each child's learning and development, which is later used to plan future learning opportunities.
 These observations are recorded electronically using an encrypted and secure online system.
-Observations are sent via email to the parents/carers, so they can see the activities their child has enjoyed each day, and the progress they are making over time.
+Observations enable parents/carers to see the activities their child has enjoyed each day, and the progress they are making over time.
 Parents/carers are also invited to add their own observations.
-This ongoing assessment is used to create an individual learning journal for each child, which parents/carers can access at any time.
+This ongoing assessment is used to create an individual Learning Journal for each child, which parents/carers can access at any time.

 We often go for an adventure in the afternoon, the children decide where they would like to go based on their interests - Over Under Wood is good for balancing and dens, the Secret Path has the best puddles, we take the binoculars if we go to Squirrel Wood and if we want to play "speckled frogs" we go to the Speckled Log in Holly Tunnel.